 The Post lunch session started at 1:30 pm in Seminar Room & and was taken up by Professor Neharika Vohra on 'Roles of a School Principal'.
 All the participants were directed to sit in groups around a round table during the session.
 The session started with a brief introduction by Neharika madam about her area of work i.e., organizational behavior and training offered by IIMA to school heads across the country.
-She instructed all the participants to write down the roles of a school principal based on the experiences they had or as they have observed in their schools as teachers experiences.
+She instructed all the participants to write down the roles of a school principal based on the experiences they had or as they have observed in their schools as teachers

+This individual activity was followed by another where all participants in the group were instructed to discuss among themselves and prepare a common list of roles of a principal in a school along with mention of some unique features of their work place based on previous experiences.
 The participants were then given a chart paper and some colors to translate the idea of role of a school principal as one picture that conveys the features mentioned in the list.
 All the participants were then told to present the idea as a group before everyone within 5-7 min.

-This individual activity was followed by another where all participants in the group were instructed to discuss among themselves and prepare a common list of role of a principal in a school along with mention of some unique features of their work place based on previous

-Eight groups were formed and they came up with very interesting presentations reflecting their ideas in colorful display using interesting visual metaphors -Solar system, Tree, Superman with many hands, Brain and heart connect, Genie, Brain, Conductor in a musical symphony, Sun as source of energy.
+Eight groups were formed and they came up with very interesting presentations reflecting their ideas in colorful display using interesting visual metaphors- like God having many arms, Tree with many branches, etc.

-The presentations were then consolidated by Prof Neharika in the form of a table for reflections of our perceptions about role of a school head.
+The presentations were then consolidated by Prof. Neharika in the form of a table for reflections of our perceptions about role of a school head.